 The Maroondah Highway north-east of Healesville passes through Black Spur which is noted for its spectacular tall trees and dense forests.
 Further on is Marysville where natural attractions abound at this gateway to the snow resort of Lake Mountain.

 The Dandenong Ranges, also know as simply The Dandenongs, spans valleys and hills covered in thick temperate rainforest and dense ferny undergrowth.
 It is a bushwalking and cycling paradise with extensive trails through lush vegetation.
-From the peak of Mount Dandenong are panoramic views of the city, while the surrounding quaint villages offer boutique accommodation, galleries, markets, beautiful gardens and plant nurseries.
+From the peak of Mount Dandenong are panoramic views of the city, while the surrounding quaint villages offer boutique accommodation, excellent restaurants, unique shopping, galleries, markets, beautiful gardens, plant nurseries and day spas.
 The historic Puffing Billy steam train journeys between Belgrave and Gembrook, taking in the surrounding scenic landscapes.
 It's a change of scenery, less than an hour from Melbourne, in one of the most romantic areas of Victoria.Visitor information centres